mbruges/zola/content/blog/cv.md

 #### English Teacher & EPQ Supervisor, *August 2027 - July 2020*

-Developed teaching practice in a challenging environment, meeting the complex needs of students in a comprehensive setting through high-quality pedagogy.
+Developed teaching practice in a challenging, resource-constrained environment, meeting the complex needs of students in a comprehensive setting through high-quality pedagogy.

-- Delivered new English Literature A-Level curriculum, achieving record number of passes
+- Designed and delivered new English Literature A-Level curriculum, achieving record number of passes
 - Led whole-school CPD on vocabulary-acquisition, informed by original quantitative research
 - Produced high quality resources for Key Stages 3, 4 and 5
 - Coached extra-curricular debating team to regional success